Siymiel/mysampleapp/README.md

 # mysampleapp
-Sample app for working with remote repository form the terminal
+Sample app for working with remote repository from the terminal